nathan-fiscaletti/simple-ipc/README.md

 ## Description

+**The Problem**: Most rudimentary IPC implementations rely on a Client/Server mechanism in which you implement the server in one process and the client in another.
+This means the code you use must differ between each process.

-Simple IPC aims to add support for basic messaging between two processes while maintaining an identical implementation for both the server and the client.
+**TheSolution**: Simple IPC aims to add support for basic messaging between two processes while maintaining an identical implementation for both the server and the client.
 This provides a very simple tunnel between the processes without having to worry about any of the networking.

 ```sh
 $ go get github.com/nathan-fiscaletti/simple-ipc